Interview With Henry Hudson

 I’m doing an iPad portrait exhibition involving a microcosm and it’s a painting, of lots of people in the art world.
 I create it on my iPad using Procreate and using a flatbed printer to print those portraits on to very different mediums like slate, copper, lead, newspaper, steel, all kinds of different mediums.
 This will be showing in September in London.
 Then I’m doing a show that’s currently showing at the Indian Art Fair.
 I’m also showing at Gallery Isa in Mumbai in September.

-All images with courtesy of Henry Hudson
+All images courtesy of Henry Hudson, shared with permission